BrendonCon/bem-force/README.md

 # BEMForce
 An opinionated collection of mixins to enforce **BEM selector naming**.
-As your compile your Sass, warnings will be output in the console if BEM rules are broken.
+As you compile your Sass, warnings will be output in the console if BEM rules are broken.

 **PLEASE NOTE:** A working example implementation can be found in **[./scss/app.scss](https://github.com/BrendonCon/BemForce/blob/master/scss/app.scss)**.